akash-rajak/Dice-Roller-Game/README.md

 App can be run on i.) - Android Virtual Device(AVD) or Emulator , provided by Android Studio.
                   ii.) - Any Android Mobile with sufficient minimum SDK chosen while building app.
+#
+The link to the resource : https://developer.android.com/courses/pathways/android-basics-kotlin-unit-2-pathway-1